Somali Democratic Republic: New constitution

 A new Constitution was ratified on 25 August 1979 through a popular referendum, leading to elections for a People's Assembly.
 This Constitution established a presidential system, wherein the president served as both the head of state and the head of government.
 As head of government, the president appointed the members of the Council of Ministers, which he chaired.
 Initially, the Constitution stipulated that the president would be elected for a six-year renewable term by a two-thirds majority vote of the legislature.

 Government

-The Somali Democratic Republic functioned as a unitary republic under the Marxist-Leninist single-party rule of first the Supreme Revolutionary Council, then the Somali Revolutionary Socialist Party.
+Upon its establishment, the Somali Democratic Republic declared itself a communist state under the rule of the Supreme Revolutionary Council, and then the Somali Revolutionary Socialist Party.
 The only serving president, Siad Barre, exercised totalitarian control over the country through a military dictatorship.